TristanCantatGaudin/spectroscopy/README.md

 txt2fits.py
 -----------
 Convert a spectrum in an ASCII table to a fits file.
-NB: the FITS format requires a constant step in wavelength, so if your data is not sampled on a constant step there is an option to resample it (in its current version the script isi quite slow at doing that, but works fine).
+NB: the FITS format requires a constant step in wavelength, so if your data is not sampled on a constant step there is an option to resample it (in its current version the script is quite slow at doing that, but works fine).
 More details about the options (especially the clean the spectrum, fill in gaps, avoid negative fluxes, cut spikes, add some radial velocity shift etc) in the file.
 Ex:

     ./txt2fits.py spectrum.txt rv=35